Naturality and Definability III: Introduction

-We use two-sorted models in order to deal with the question.
+Note that in this case, \( \psi \) is not necessarily a group homomorphism.
+Instead, we assume that the induced map belongs to \( \Hom(G, H / \mathcal{Z}(H)) \), where \( \mathcal{Z}(H) \) denotes the center of \( H \).
+We say that \( \varphi \) has \textit{lifting} (resp. \textit{weakly lifting}) if there exists a map \( \psi \) that splits (resp. weakly splits) \( \varphi \).
+This leads to the notion of weak naturality, as detailed in \cite[Definition 3.1]{Sh:301}.
+Hodges and Shelah \cite{Sh:160} raised the following question: \begin{question} When does naturality imply definablity? \end{question} We employ two-sorted models to address the question at hand.
 This approach is not new.
-For example, Harvey Friedman \cite{fri} already has considered some constructions in algebra (e.g., direct product construction of pairs of groups) as operations from relational structures of a certain fixed many sorted relational type to structures of an enlarged many sorted relational type.
-Also, Hodges and Shelah \cite{Sh:301} interpreted Question \ref{Q1} in terms of two-sorted models.
-In sum, Question \ref{Q1} can be discussed naturally in the context of many sorted model theory.
+For instance, Friedman \cite{fri} has already considered constructions in algebra (such as the direct product construction of pairs of groups) as operations from relational structures of a fixed, finite many-sorted relational type to structures of an enlarged many-sorted relational type.
+Similarly, Hodges and Shelah \cite{Sh:301} framed Question \ref{Q1} in terms of two-sorted models.
+Thus, Question \ref{Q1} can naturally be approached within the context of many-sorted model theory.

-In \S 2, and for the convenience of the readers, we review the concept of many sorted models.
-According to its definition, any 2-sorted model $\gB$ gives us two groups $H :=\aut(\gB)$ and $G := \aut(\sort_1(\gB))$.
-If the restriction map $\varphi: H\to G$ is well-defined and has a weak lifting $\psi$, we say $\gB$ gives us a uni-construction problem
+In \S 2, for the convenience of the readers, we briefly review the concept of many-sorted models.
+According to its definition, any 2-sorted model $\gB$ provides two groups:

+as defined in Definition \ref{2sort}.
+If the restriction map $\varphi: H \to G$ is well-defined and has a weak lifting $\psi$, we say that $\gB$ gives us a \textit{uni-construction problem}:

-where $K$ is the center of $H$ (see Definition \ref{y5}).
-The new concept of uni-construction problem will play the role of weak naturality.
-Then we introduce the concept of solvability (see Definition \ref{y11}), which plays the role of definablity.
+as described in Definition \ref{y5}.
+The concept of a uni-construction problem will serve as the foundation for weak naturality.
+Next, we introduce the concept of a \textit{\(\chi\)-solution} (see Definition \ref{y11}), which serves as the formal counterpart to definability.

-Concerning Question \ref{Q1}, in \S 3, we discuss some special kinds of 3-sorted models, and prove the following as our first main result:
+Regarding Question \ref{Q1}, in \S 3, we discuss certain special types of three-sorted models and utilize Higman-Neumann-Neumann extensions to establish the following as our first main result:

 \begin{theorem} Let $\chi$ be a cardinal and let $\bfc$ be a uni-construction problem.
 If $\bfc$ has no lifting, then in a forcing extension, $\bfc$ has no $\chi$-solution. \end{theorem}